AGLakhowal/Gamma-Permit-Package/README.md

 • cyber-physical infrastructure
 • hybrid human–machine architectures

-Under the Lakhowal Law of Coherence (LLC):
+Under the Lakhowal Law of Concurrence (LLC):

 A system may act only when Γ = 0.
 If Γ > 0, the system must abstain, safe-halt, or escalate to human oversight.